-Development documents - Weekly updates - Preditor tutorials - Interviews - Plan updates - Press releases
+Development documents - Weekly updates - Preditor tutorials - Interviews - IRC logs - Press releases

 Preyweb - a group of HTML documents with Prey specifications and ideas, written throughout 1997 and 1998 by Paul Schuytema and the Prey development team.
 They are the most complete collection of documents about Paul Schuytema's vision of Prey, and they include:

 Plot 1 - a brief overview of the planned plot.
 Last modified on September 24, 1997.

 Great-grandfather audition - Voice audition text for Talon Brave's great-grandfather (Tommy's grandfather in the final game, still voiced by John William Galt).
 Last modified on October 13, 1997.

 Mary Thunder audition - Voice audition text for Mary Thunder (Jen in the final game).
 Last modified on October 13, 1997.